Guide: Travel to Sardinia by ferry

 A ferry ticket to Sardinia already starts at around €33,-, in most cases this is in off season on a short connection (from Corsica for example).
 If you want to travel to Sardinia by ferry in peak season with a car you can expect prices of up to €350,- for the crossing

 This depends on where you are leaving from.
-If you leave from France, this is a lot longer, for example around 15 hours from Porto Torres.
-But if you travel from Corsica it is only on hour to Sardinia.
+If you leave from France, this is a lot longer, for example around 15 hours to Porto Torres.
+But if you travel from Corsica it is only one hour to Sardinia.
 If you travel from the Italian mainland the crossing is from 6 to 10 hours depending on which route you choose to sail.

 Moby Lines, Corsica Ferries / Sardinia Ferries (this one goes the most), Grimaldi Lines, Tirrenia and Corsica Linea and GNV have ferries sailing to and from Sardinia.